Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 giving Blender the starting Vector for extrusion, angular vector and height. (e.g. a simple edge, a half circle, etc...).
 You need only to ensure that at least one reference line has two "free" ends.
-If two open Lines are given, Blender won't determine which of them is the vector, and will then show you an error message,
+If two open Lines are given, Blender will not determine which of them is the vector, and will then show you an error message,
 ``"You have to select a string of connected vertices too"``.
 You need to select all of the profile vertices that will participate in the *Screw*